-The set shown in the pic weren’t bought specifically as in-cannel gouges, but were made from old firmer gouges obtained years ago from my local second hand tool shop.
-The outside bevel was removed by grinding very carefully (so as not to overheat the steel) which left the ends square and the blades somewhat shorter.
+The set shown in the pic weren’t bought specifically as incannel gouges.
+They are made from old firmer gouges obtained years ago from my local second hand tool shop.
+The outside bevel was removed by grinding very carefully (so as not to overheat the steel).
+This left the ends square and the blades somewhat shorter.

-The big problem with in-cannel gouges is sharpening and honing the things.
-You’ll need to exercise the little grey cells to work out an effective way of producing that all important edge, whilst at the same time attempting to keep the end reasonably square; not an easy task by any stretch of the imagination.
+The big problem with incannel gouges is sharpening and honing the things.
+You’ll need to exercise the little grey cells to work out an effective way of producing that all important edge.
+You’ll also need to attempt to keep the end reasonably square; not an easy task by any stretch of the imagination.

-When I first used these tools some years ago, I tried grinding the internal curve on the corner of a high speed dry grinder, which proved impossible.
-Then I realised that the only sensible way to do it was to hold the gouge on the bench (or vice) and use a small conical grinding wheel in a large power drill, but this proved too cumbersome.
+When I first used these tools some years ago, I tried grinding the internal curve on the corner of a high speed dry grinder.
+This proved impossible.
+Then I realised that the only sensible way to do it was to hold the gouge on the bench (or vice) and use a small conical grinding wheel in a large power drill.
+This proved too cumbersome.
 It wasn’t until I bought a Proxxon Mini Drill that I finally cracked it as it was now possible to grind the internal curve quite accurately.

 Having ground the bevel, the next task was to produce the cutting edge.